Academic Policies & Requirements

 - Full term courses which are dropped before the end of the 4th week of the quarter will not appear on a transcript.
 Courses dropped during weeks five through eight of the quarter will be recorded with a "W" for withdrawal on a transcript.

-- Withdrawal deadlines are in the academic calendar and the quarterly class schedule.
+- Withdrawal deadlines are in the academic calendar.

 - Course withdrawal deadlines are different for summer quarter because the quarter is shorter.